liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Job management endpoints
 - ✅ GitHub client with repository operations
 - ✅ Shared package with types, schemas, utilities, and configuration
+- ✅ Claude client with tool-based interaction and autonomous sessions

 ## What's Left to Build